daattali/beautiful-jekyll/Research.md

 [Treaty Diplomacy and the Global Firm](assets/treaty_regimes_IPES.pdf)

 [The Promise of Economic Integration: Evidence from the First Bank in an American Indian Nation](assets/WFT_Nov2021_final_identified.pdf) (with D.L.
-Feir and Rachel L. Wellhausen)
+Feir and Rachel L. Wellhausen)<br>
+Under Review.

 [Does Transparency Improve Public Policy?
 Evidence from a Tax Incentive Transparency Initiative](assets/TJ_NBER_2022.pdf) (with Nathan M. Jensen)